PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

   translate each filename to an absolute path to this file stored in nix store.

-To summarize, the `vim` variable is a list of strings which are absolute paths pointing to `/nix/store` derivation which holds copies of all your vim configs from the `config/vim/`.ed
+To summarize, the `vim` variable is a list of strings which are absolute paths pointing to `/nix/store` derivation which holds copies of all your Vim configs from the `config/vim/`.ed

-### Sourcing vim scripts
+### Sourcing Vim scripts

 Function `sourceConfigFiles` takes the list of installed script files, and transforms it to a list source calls.